Keep in mind that weight loss surgery is for people who are obese (body mass index, or BMI, is 30 or more).

 Your doctors may ask you to lose some weight before surgery to show your commitment to change, and to improve your health.
 Some surgeons ask people to try to lose 15 pounds to 30 pounds before surgery.

-If you smoke, your doctor may tell you to quit, both for your long-term health and to cut the chances of problems from your operation.
+If you smoke, your doctor will likely tell you to quit, both for your long-term health and to cut the chances of problems from your operation.
 Smokers are more likely to have complications, such as pneumonia, from surgery.

 You may also meet with a nutritionist about changing the way you eat.
 When people start building better food habits before surgery -- eating smaller portions, eating slowly, paying closer attention to the nutritional makeup of meals -- they often adapt better to life after surgery.